Top of Page

 Requirements:

-Students who apply for this scholarship must be enrolled in the MS-SLP program and:
+Students who apply for this scholarship must be enrolled in the BS-SLP or MS-SLP program and:

-• Have completed at least 12 graduate credits in the MS SLP program
+• Have completed at least 12 graduate credits towards the NSU BS-SLP or MS SLP program,

-• Be in good academic and professional standing at NSU and PCHCS
+• Be in good academic and professional standing at NSU;

 Contact Information: Dr. Tambi Braun, CCC/SLP, Associate Professor, (954) 262-7746, tambi@nova.edu